slonofanya/thm-task-manager/README.md

 ## Additional features that could be added to this application

+### Unit tests

+For adding the unit tests I usually use the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ### Authorization

 Can be implemented by [passportjs](https://www.passportjs.org/) package that has a grate approaches to include the OAuth or any other option for manage the users.